dpsmith/linux/Documentation/security/launch-integrity/secure_launch_details.rst

 There was a failed attempt to write a TPM event to the event log early in the Secure Launch process.
 This is likely the result of a malformed TPM event log buffer.
-Formatting of the event log buffer information is done by the pre-launch environment so the issue most likely originates there.
+Formatting of the event log buffer information is done by the pre-launch environment, so the issue most likely originates there.

 ======  ============================
 Name:   SL_ERROR_REGION_STRADDLE_4GB